vicheath/SBA_308A/readme.md

     typeColor.style.backgroundColor = color;
   });
 };
-Sets the background of the card to a radial gradient based on the Pokemon's type color.
+The styleCard function sets the background of the card to a radial gradient based on the Pokemon's type color.
-Updates the background color of each Pokemon type span to match the theme color.
+It updates the background color of each Pokemon type span to match the theme color.
 Event Listeners
 javascript
 Copy code
 btn.addEventListener("click", getPokeData);
 window.addEventListener("load", getPokeData);
-Attaches event listeners to the "Generate" button and window load events.
+Event listeners are attached to the "Generate" button and window load events.
-Clicking the button or loading the page triggers the getPokeData function, initiating the process of fetching and displaying a random Pokemon card.
+Clicking the button or loading the page triggers the getPokeData function, initiating the process of fetching and displaying a random Pokemon card. -->